Skip to main content

 Profile

-I am a Lecturer In Mental Health at the Centre for Psychiatry and Mental Health.
+I am a Lecturer in Mental Health at the Unit of Psychological Medicine in the Centre for Psychiatry and Mental Health.
 I completed my PhD in Psychology at City, University of London with a thesis on the cognitive mechanisms of Developmental Prosopagnosia.
 After my doctoral studies, I obtained a position as postdoctoral researcher at Royal Holloway, University of London to investigate the recognition of non-emotional bodily states in others in both clinical and non-clinical populations.
 Alongside my research activity, I am also Associate Lecturer at the Department of Psychological Sciences at Birkbeck, University of London.

 Research